aymarino/aymarino.github.io/_posts/2020-11-2-branchless-max.md

 }
 ~~~

-The `auto` return type is useful here because it allows un-bundling the two arguments into separate template parameter types, so that things like `generic_branchless_max(2ll, 2)` work, with the return type doing the necessary promotion and sign-extension.
+The `auto` return type is useful here because it allows un-bundling the two arguments into separate template parameter types, so that things like `generic_branchless_max(2LL, 2)` work, with the return type doing the necessary promotion and sign-extension.

 I absolutely do not recommend writing code like this.
-It's horribly convoluted and further, will absolutely be generating worse optimized code.
+It's convoluted and will almost certainly generate worse optimized code.
 This was our original branchless implementation under LLVM's `-O3`:

 ~~~ nasm
 branchless_max(int, int):                   # @branchless_max(int, int)